-Addressing Crisis Together is a commitment to Jesus Christ and His Eternal Kingdom
+Addressing Crisis Together is a commitment to serve our Lord, Jesus Christ and His Eternal Kingdom.

-Addressing Crisis Together exists to create a new perspective in the arena of suffering, by sharing God’s truths.
-Our concerns are for those who suffer from the ravaging effects of adversity.
-Our mission is to sow seeds of love, and compassion, to bring healing to those who hurt.
+Addressing Crisis Together exists to create a new perspective in the arena of suffering by sharing God’s truths.
+My concern is for those who suffer from the ravaging effects of adversity.
+My mission is to sow seeds of love, and compassion, to bring healing to those who hurt.

 Suffering hurts!
-What can we do with all the pain?
-We can’t deny our pain or pretend it doesn’t exist.
-If we do it surfaces to the top in other unhealthy ways in our life.
-However, their is another option.
+No doubt, so then what can we do with the pain?
+We’ve learn we can’t deny our pain or pretend it doesn’t exist.
+For if we do it surfaces in other unhealthy ways to diminish our joy.
+However, there is another option.
 It is a chance to learn more about who God is, and what God says about suffering.
-Too, we learn about ourselves.
-We can turn to our Creator who knows all about us.
+We can also learn about ourselves by turning to our Creator who knows all about us.
 He teaches us He has a purpose for such pain.
 He our Sovereign Lord, knows all that we need and stands with arms wide open to come and help us, if only we will ask.
 Yet by discovering His power we are sustain and refreshed while passing through this season in life.
-He is Lord, who is the Great Physician.
-God is more than able to bind up our wounds and sets us free, totally free!
+He is Lord…..our great Physician.
+Our God is more than able to bind up our wounds and sets us free, totally free!
 Wisely, He uses our pain to increase our faith in ways we would not otherwise recognize.

 I have suffered too.
 Here is my story!

 Can I share a few memories of my son?
 I remember the day I married my husband.
 Michael walked me down the aisle of the little Chapel where we regularly attended church.
 I will never forget the tenderness in his voice, as he leaned over to kiss me on the cheek and said, “Mom I am so happy for you.”
 His simple gesture sent warm flutters into my heart.
 Then there were family times by the pool.
-Mike was witty and family parties were always fun.
-He entertained us with his unique humor keeping us laughing all the time.
+Mike was witty and at family parties he entertained us with his unique humor keeping us laughing all the time.
 He was always keeping the action moving, like the time he picked me up to throw me into the pool.
 I was kicking and yelling to anyone who would rescue me; instead everyone just watched and laughed.
-He finally did put me down, but he sure did give me a good scare!
+He finally put me down, but he sure did give me a good scare!
 Once I heard a knock at the door, when I opened it, I saw Mike standing there with a flat full of pansies.
 He just sweetly smiled and said, “Mom, I thought you would like these to put around the pool.”

 I was proud of who Mike became.
-His strong character was influential, he was kind, and was known to be a man of great gentleness and honesty.
+His strong character was influential, and he was kindhearted and known to be a man of great strength, gentleness and honesty.
 Still I am unable to share more about his life, marriage and work due to time limitations.
 So then, I must fast forward to the near future where the course of my life changed forever.

 Life is incomprehensible at times, so it was when I received a call on February 24, 2004.
-That morning, I was told my son’s life was taken by another.
-He was murdered.
-It seemed so surreal, and difficult for me to understand, “why” a loving God would allow someone so special to me, who made me laugh and enjoy life, to be taken away in a sudden, unexpected, violent way.
-I felt confused….pressed with so many questions that weighted heavy on my mind, but not enough answers.
+That morning, I was told my son’s life was taken by another, he was murdered.
+It seemed so surreal, and difficult for me to understand.
+Why, would a loving God allow someone who meant so much to me, that gave me joy and happiness, to be taken away in a sudden, unexpected, violent way.
+I felt confused….pressed with so many thoughts and questions that surly weighted heavy on my mind, but not enough answers.
 It broke my heart to watch my family suffer by the loss of someone so special to them, who they loved so deeply.
 Even my grandson innocently ask my husband, “Grandpa, who would ever want to hurt Mike?”
 His simple reply was, “I don’t know”.

-“Surely God is my salvation: I will trust and not be afraid.
+“Surely God is my salvation: I will trust (Him) and not be afraid.
 The Lord is my strength and song.
 He has become my salvation.”
-(1)
+(2)

 Thankfully, my story became redemptive when the Lord’s salvation became my song.
 My pain and sorrow is redeemed by the blood of the Lamb.
 God healed, changed and transformed my life, and my heart.
 I am so grateful for His loyalty, His compassionate heart towards me and faithfulness, which taught me how much He loved me.
 I also learned God is sovereign, all-powerful, and in control over all the affairs of life.
 It is incomprehensible to understand why these circumstances came into my life.
 How could I begin to understand?
 Nevertheless, I’ve come to accept that some things are for God alone.
 God has called me to bear the weight of this heavy cross for His name sake.
 Today, I fully surrender to His will in my life, reflecting His love by living for Jesus and serving others and I am set free.
 Praise be to His name!